StuartApp/stuart-client-php/README.md

 }
 ```

-After running this example, it will display: `Total pricing with stacking is: 133.35, Waste count is: 1.
-Would have cost you: 306.25 without stacking/grouping`.
+After running this example, it will display: `Total pricing with stacking is: 126.17.
+Total pricing without stacking is: 325.16`.